shaojiawei07/VL-VFE/README.md

 The parameter `intermediate_dim` denotes the (maximum) dimension of the encoded feature vector.
 The weighting factor `beta` and the pruning threshold `threshold` control the tradeoff between the accuracy and the number of activated dimensions.

 ## Inference
-After training the neural netowrk, we can test the performance under different channel conditions `--channel_noise`, which represents the standard deviation in the Gaussian distribution.
+After training the neural network, we can test the performance under different channel conditions `--channel_noise`, which represents the standard deviation in the Gaussian distribution.
 The relationship between the `--channel_noise` and the peak signal-to-noise ratio (PSNR) is summarized as follows:

 | `channel_noise` | 0.3162 |0.2371|0.1778|0.1334|0.1000|0.0750|0.0562|
 | :---: | :---: | :---: | :---: |:---: | :---: |:---: | :---: |